Accolade76/knowledge-base/it/methodology/scrum/README.md

 - Present: the dev Team, the PO, and the stakeholders.
 - The review is for the PO: he can show what has been done with his product and where it's going next
 - The review should make a change to the Product Backlog (otherwise you have to wonder about how the sprint went)
+- Have VIP stakeholders as a standard invite to your review, even if they never show up.
+These are people that can hurt your work/team if they feel out-of-the-loop.
+For the rest, be mindful of whom you invite and they should be relevant to the sprint goal.

+###### Ideal format

+- Short explanation of what the point is of the Sprint Review.
+- Review of what was on the sprint backlog and what got done.
+- A demo of the things that got done.
+- Ask everyone present: "How can we make this better?"
+(Preferable over: "What do you think?").
+- Look at the Product Backlog and discuss next steps/completion dates.

 ##### Sprint Retrospective